 Keep an eye out for the Raven and the First Men sculpture by First Nations artist Bill Reid; it's on display at MOA and is the image on the back of every Canadian $20 bill.

 Vancouver Art Gallery

-MOV is Canada's largest civic museum; it's home to permanent displays, exhibitions and educational programs about the natural, cultural and human history of the Vancouver region, from First Nations to industrialization to today.
-MOV shares its iconic domed building with the kid-oriented H.R.
-MacMillan Space Centre: part space and science museum, part planetarium, and part observatory.
+The MOV is Canada's largest civic museum; it's home to permanent displays, exhibitions, and educational programs about the natural, cultural, and human history of the Vancouver region, from First Nations to industrialization to today.
+The MOV shares its iconic domed building with the kid-oriented H.R.
+MacMillan Space Centre, which is part space and science museum, part planetarium, and part observatory.

 Vancouver Maritime Museum

 Boats, boats, and more boats: The Vancouver Maritime Museum is Canada's premier Pacific Coast maritime museum and home to the fully restored St. Roch, a 1928 schooner that traversed the Northwest Passage and circumnavigated North America.

 Located on the campus of the University of British Columbia, Vancouver’s natural history museum features more than 500 exhibits that examine the wonders of the natural world.
 Workshops, talks, and late night events are held here to teach visitors more about the earth's flora and fauna.

 One of the city's most interesting and quirky museums, the Police Museum & Archives is situated in the original Coroner’s Court, City Morgue, and Autopsy Facility, which is over 80 years old.
 North America’s oldest police museum is home to more than 20,000 rare artifacts and photos, we well as unique exhibits such as confiscated weapons and counterfeit currency.
 Look out for Movies in the Morgue for a unique cinema-going experience